slyipae1/COMP4222-Course-Project/README.md

     + Run script: jobScript/SciQ_result.s (second part)

 ## Details of the Pipeline & Result
-    + Please see file "Presentation.pdf"
++ Please see the file "Presentation.pdf"

 ## References